MagicianYang/magicianyang.github.io/README.md

 # Welcome to Magician Yang's blog.

-I set up this blog by personal-jekyll-theme and you can find some details witch are different from the original theme.
+I set up this blog by personal-jekyll-theme and you can find some details which are different from the original theme.

 + I added [redcarpet](https://github.com/vmg/redcarpet) for markdown.
 + I added pygments for the code highlight and picked my favourite highlight theme Monokai.